 So Why Is This Potentially An Issue?

-Notice how every retailer has crazy promotions and super low rates right now?
+Notice how every retailer has crazy promotions and super low rates?
 The thing is, these rates are only for new sign-ups and will only last for as long as the promotional period.

-Once your contract expires, you’ll be automatically renewed onto the same plan but probably at a vastly different rate from the promotional one which you sign up for initially.
+Once your contract expires, you’ll be automatically renewed onto the same plan which may or may not be at a vastly different rate from the promotional one which you sign up for initially.

 So it’s a good idea to be aware of when your contract expires, and make sure that you apply for termination before it is too late!
 And while we’re at that, check out these electricity retailer promo codes you can use to save some extra cash!

 4) Carbon Tax

-Just so you know, we’re ALL subject to a carbon tax under the Carbon Pricing Act (CPA), which was effective since 1 Jan 2019.
+Just so you know, we’re ALL subject to a carbon tax under the Carbon Pricing Act (CPA) – effective since 1 Jan 2019.

 Too cheem?
-Here it is in simple English.
+Here it is in simpler English.

 For a typical 4- to 5-room HDB flat, the monthly carbon tax is around $0.60 to $0.80.